sammi-turner/Cpp-Unix-Examples/README.md

 # Ncurses Template

-An ncurses project template for MacOS and Linux.
+A C++ project template for MacOS and Linux.

 <br>